 FAQ - Frequently Asked Questions

-Purchase & Cost
+Open Source & Cost

-The software license will cost approximately 30 €.
-The hardware will be released as open source.
-You can source the components yourself.
-The PCBs can be ordered through a manufacturer.
+The software is free.
+You can source the components yourself and order the PCBs through a manufacturer.
 A single puck costs under 20 € in materials, so a set of 8 comes in under 200 €.
-There will definitely be a hardware list with links to the relevant shops.
+All files and a hardware shopping list are on GitHub.

 Do you also sell pre-built pucks?